AnandChowdhary/writing/honors-veni-proposal.md

 ##### scientific relevance

 Furthermore, the proposed study will also add value as scientific knowledge.
 Once concluded and peer reviewed, a large dataset will be compiled and released of student performance corresponding to each set of e-learning features.
 This means that other statistics or machine learning applications can also come out of this research.
-Finally, the publication of these findings will also be useful since it will be the first large-scale a
+Finally, the publication of these findings will also be useful since it will be the first large-scale and comprehensive study which will evaluate several different aspects of e-learning, and also explore the benefits of homework via e-learning.
+Other researchers can build of top of this study

 ### 2c.
 Number of words used